ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

   roundToTwoDecimals
 );
 ```
-The refined `checkout` function feels almost poetic.
-Every stage builds upon the previous one, forming a clear and intuitive progression.
-This coherence isn’t just beautiful; it’s practical.
-It allows team members, domain experts—or even your future self—to quickly understand, verify, and adapt the logic with ease.
+The result is almost poetic: each stage builds upon the last.
+This coherence isn’t just beautiful—it’s practical, making the workflow intuitive enough that even non-developers can follow and understand what’s happening.

-#### A Perfect Partnership with TypeScript 🤝
+### A Perfect Partnership with TypeScript 🤝
-To ensure type safety in complex pipelines, TypeScript’s function overloads let you define strict input-output relationships across stages.
-Here’s how you can type a `pipe` utility using function overloads:
+TypeScript ensures type safety in pipelines by defining strict input-output relationships.
+Using function overloads, you can type a `pipe` utility like this:
 ```typescript
 function pipe<T1, R>(func: (arg1: R) => T2): (arg1: T1) => R;
 function pipe<T1, T2, R>(